SDC London Region – World of Colour

 Trend/Design – Cat van Baal, Design Consultant

-Colour in life – Cath Carver, Urban Visionary, Colour Expert & Artist
+Colour in Urban Space – Cath Carver, Urban Visionary, Colour Expert, Artist & Founder of Colour Your City

 A warm welcome awaits you!